rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

     - setting `event.allowScroll` to `true` will allow touch scrolling where it would normally be prevented ('start' event only)
     - `width` and `height` are undefined

+    Containers with `traversing` enabled change how touch events are emitted:

+    - a new 'stop' event is emitted whenever the gestures exits a touchable widget
+    - a new 'start' event is emitted whenever the gestures enters a touchable widget

 ### `onDraw`

 See [canvas](../canvas/).